 Either way, you’re definitely on the right track :) adding weight by lifting weights and eating well is definitely something I recommend when girls are worried about being underweight.
 Eat lots of high-protein foods and complex carbs.
 And the thing about muscles turning to fat is a common misconception.
 It doesn’t, like, melt and become fat.
 Usually what happens is that when people discontinue strenuous work-out routines, they continue eating the same way they were when they were on the program, but they’re not burning the calories, so they gain weight.
 It happens to NFL players a lot.

 One last note, don’t listen to what people say.
 Ask them if they would say the same thing to you if you were fat.
 Most people wouldn’t!
-I know this is totally cliche, but you should love your body no matter what shape it is!posted about 1 year ago
+I know this is totally cliche, but you should love your body no matter what shape it is!posted almost 4 years ago

 it’s a huge myth that if you exercise you’ll turn into a grotesquely muscular body builder. you have to be reaallly dedicated to bulk up. my mom’s exercised daily ever since I can remember, but she never bulked up or had really visible muscles.

-muscles atrophy with disuse, they don’t turn into fat cells. but if you consume an excess amount of protein that doesn’t end up being burned off, it will be stored. like catiebeatty said, if you eat like Michael Phelps but don’t exercise like Michael Phelps, you’re not going to look like Michael Phelps lolposted about 1 year ago
+muscles atrophy with disuse, they don’t turn into fat cells. but if you consume an excess amount of protein that doesn’t end up being burned off, it will be stored. like catiebeatty said, if you eat like Michael Phelps but don’t exercise like Michael Phelps, you’re not going to look like Michael Phelps lolposted almost 4 years ago

 You shouldn’t be ashamed of being skinny-people who call you anorexic are simply jealous, believe me.
 However, if you want to start being more active it is definitely worth it, if only for health reasons.
 I don’t think that if you are naturally a skinny chic that you have much danger of bulking up.
 To do that, you would have to go on an extreme protein-based diet AND have really specialised exercises for bulking up.
-So don’t worry about it, and just do whatever you find most fun!posted about 1 year ago
+So don’t worry about it, and just do whatever you find most fun!posted almost 4 years ago

 I agree, they are probably jealous.
 To train with weights, you want low weight on the bar(s) and do more repetitions at that weight.
 Lighter & more.
 That will tone your muscles, not make you a hulk.
 There are lots of paperbacks about training with free weights, as they are called.
-Just do it!posted about 1 year ago
+Just do it!posted almost 4 years ago

 I’m the same way!!
 I am always trying to put on some healthy weight and muscle definition but haven’t ever really succeeded.
 I think one of the most important things is to eat healthy.
-Other than that, just know that you are who you are and that people don’t have the right to judge you :)posted about 1 year ago
+Other than that, just know that you are who you are and that people don’t have the right to judge you :)posted almost 4 years ago

 Unfortunately, people do fail to realize that there are STILL people being ridiculed for being “too thin” even though it could be just having high metabolism.